GLOBAL and REGIONAL LIGHTNING CLIMATOLOGY BASED ON WWLLN DATA FROM 2005 TO PRESENT

 Documentation of this work is in Virts et al. (2013).

-See also WWLLN sensor locations, with colors indicating when each station was established (note that some sensors were in place as early as 2004).
-Black stars indicate sensors added 2012-present.
+See also WWLLN sensor locations as presented in the Virts et al. (2013) paper, with colors indicating when each station was established (note that some sensors were in place as early as 2004).
+Black stars indicate sensors added during 2012-2013.

-To directly compare the diurnal cycle from one region to another, see this animation of lightning frequency as a function of local time rather than UTC.
+WWLLN’s annual-mean climatology illustrates the global distribution of lightning and its relationships with the underlying terrain.
+The impact of the diurnal cycle can be illustrated by an animation of WWLLN hourly-mean lightning frequency.
+To directly compare the diurnal cycle from one region to another, see an animation of lightning frequency as a function of local time rather than UTC.

 We thank the World Wide Lightning Location Network, a collaboration among over 50 universities and institutions, for providing the lightning location data used in these plots.
 The TRMM LIS/OTD climatology was obtained from NASA's Global Hydrology and Climate Center.
 Coastline and elevation data were obtained from the National Geophysical Data Center.